 After the American Civil War, slavery was abolished, but violence and discrimination remained hallmarks of American criminal justice through the era of post-war Reconstruction and the years of segregation that stretched into the second-half of the twentieth century.
 In studying African Americans’ experiences of crime and punishment during these years, we look at developments in the American prison system, which trapped hundreds of thousands of African Americans in brutal forms of forced labour such as convict leasing, chain gangs and peonage that supported white supremacy and served the economic interests of the state, landholders, private corporations, and law enforcement officers.
 We also interrogate the brutal history of lynching and criminal trials, executions that in many cases were little more than “legal lynchings,” and racist policing and high rates of black imprisonment in northern cities.

 The final weeks of the module examine issues of policing and punishment during the Civil Rights Movement and the mass incarceration of African Americans since the 1970s.
 The most explicit acts of racial violence and discrimination in the courts have largely been purged from American law enforcement during this era.
 As has happened repeatedly since the eighteenth century, however, new developments in policing and punishment since the 1960s have ensured that the discriminatory and repressive impact of criminal justice on African American life continues.

-The module is taught through ten lectures and seminars.
 The lectures introduce key themes, topics and historiographical debates and the seminars provide an opportunity to debate the issues in greater depth.
 All of the seminars include analysis of diverse and engaging primary source materials that range from witness testimony from murder trials, to congressional investigations of racial violence, the work songs that black convicts sang on chain gangs and prison farms and the speeches of civil rights leaders.